DvlpSpc/dvlpspc.github.io/grants.md

 * Mars surface environments and hardware design guidelines
 * Mars resource availability and processing, including both water and non-water resources
+* Evaluation of candidate landing sites and outpost locations, and associated surface operations
 * Power generation and energy storage, including methods that leverage local resources
 * Methods to leverage human missions and precursor activities to enhance the science and exploration of Mars, including approaches to Mars surface science with humans present